 So I went through my teenage years playing and watching football whenever I could only ever switching into top gear when I had a ball at my feet.

-All of my heroes were down at the airport Frank Gregg, Stan Bennett, Nick Athey and my favourite player Colin `Cannonball` Taylor.
+All of my heroes were down at the old airport, Frank Gregg, Stan Bennett, Nick Athey and my favourite player Colin `Cannonball` Taylor.

 It was a fantastic time kicking the balls back to the players when they came our way and occasionally getting autographs in our school exercise books.
 I knew they would come in useful for something!

-I always taught my students about the importance of getting a good education and to value their education!
+I always taught my students about the importance of getting a good education and to value their lessons in school!

-If any of my students had ever told me they had `bunked off` school to go and watch a football match I hope I would have
+If any of my students had ever told me they had `bunked off` school to go and watch a football match, I hope I would have fully understood!